• Skip to primary navigation

 • Our NZ trip started in Christchurch and ended in Auckland.
 We spent 6 weeks in New Zealand: 4 weeks on the South Island (which definitely has the most beautiful nature) and 2 weeks on the North Island (where you find more history and a lot more Maori culture).

-• In total we drove over 6500 kilometers of beautiful road and still there is so much more to see so I definitely plan on going back to New Zealand in the future.
+• In total, we drove over 6500 kilometers of beautiful road, and still, there is so much more to see so I definitely plan on going back to New Zealand in the future.

 Purakaunui Falls Walk in the Catlins, New Zealand